nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-neighs/README.md

 ## Solution

 This challenge is a fix of unintended solutions of the previous challenge, [A Horse with No Names](../a-horse-with-no-names).
-Here is the challenge's source code:
+Here is the current challenge's source code:

 ```python
 #!/usr/bin/python3